elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 MyApp.update(invoice, status: :approved)
 ```

 Remember booleans are internally represented as atoms.
-Therefore there is no perform penalty in one approach over the other.
+Therefore there is no performance penalty in one approach over the other.

 ## Working with invalid data